ericoporto/ags-manual-wiki/Game.md

     if (IsInterfaceEnabled())
         DisableInterface();

-will disable the user interface if it\'s enabled.
+will disable the user interface if it's enabled.

 *See Also:* [DisableInterface](#disableinterface),
 [EnableInterface](#enableinterface)